 - Every single day, list out your primary goals.
 Not your tasks… your grander goals.
 Name them.
 Make them numeric.
 Example: “100 New Email Signups Per Week”.
 Then, when you set your tasks for the day, ask yourself, “Is this task aimed directly at my goal”?
 If not, drop it, delay it, or delegate.

-- Don’t react to 2015.
+- Don’t don’t “play it by ear” with your day.
 Don’t “go with the flow”.
 OWN IT.
 To have the life you want, you have to actively CREATE IT.